 Carrot Cake Crumb Muffins (Soft & Moist!)

 These crumb-top carrot cake muffins are highly rated by Frosting & Fettuccine readers, and it's easy to see why!
-Incredibly moist and tender, they're also quick to bake — just 35 minutes.
+Incredibly moist and tender, they're also super easy to make and look bakery worthy.
 The cinnamon-sugar crumb topping delivers a great crunch with every bite.
 Finish with a silky, homemade cream cheese glaze (optional).
-Recipe yields 18 muffins.
+Recipe yields 12 muffins.

 Ingredients